taverianov/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_components/README.md

 **Description** :
 This option allows cleaning all CRIU images on NGINX restart.
-Setting lsapi_reset_criu_on_restart to on means that on each NGINX restart the CRIU images, which are stored in the directory specified by lsapi_criu_imgs_path directive, will be recreated upon a new request to domain (only after restart).
+Setting lsapi_reset_criu_on_restart to on means that on each NGINX restart the CRIU images, which are stored in the directory specified by lsapi_criu_imgs_dir_path directive, will be recreated upon a new request to domain (only after restart).

 ----